Ocala Post - Formal Grievance filed against Police Chief Graham, accused of sexual harassment by female officers, multiple other complaints listed

 Both of these officers have been accused of meddling in civil matters that are not the concern of law enforcement and allegedly abusing their power as officers during those situations.

-According to reports, Officer Nasworth, who has been dubbed the “man hater”, has a habit of trying to coerce woman into filing unnecessary injunctions when responding to non-violent domestic calls.
+According to reports, Officer Nasworth, who has been dubbed the “man hater”, has a habit of trying to coerce women into filing unnecessary injunctions when responding to non-violent domestic calls.

 For example, a nosy neighbor called police when a husband and wife were having a verbal argument about their divorce.
 Knowing the argument was not physical, Officer Nasworth tried, on several occasions, to convince the wife that her husband was dangerous.
 She did this by making false statements about the husband.